heofthetea/dhbw-obsidian/semester-1/programmieren/Sieb des Erathostenes/Implementation Segmented Sieve.md

 #### Approximation of Primes
 > The [prime number theorem](https://en.wikipedia.org/wiki/Prime_number_theorem) suggests that $\lim_{x\to\infty}x\ log_{10}(x) = \pi(x)$

-Since $x\ log(x)$ generally falls short of the actual number of primes, however we want to rather _overshoot_ than _underestimate_, The result has to be increased. by some amount.
+Since $x\ log(x)$ generally falls short of the actual number of primes, however we want to rather _overshoot_ than _underestimate_, The result has to be increased by some amount.

 Let $A_{x} = \frac{\pi(x)}{x\log_{10}(x)}$